 - Assume people will harm or deceive them

-- Not confide in or become close to other people
+- Avoid confiding in or becoming close to other people

 Histrionic Personality Disorder

-This disorder displays a pattern of excess emotion and attention-seeking.
-Individuals with this disorder may:
+Individuals with this disorder display a pattern of excess emotion and attention-seeking.
+Individuals with this disorder may also:

 - Use physical appearance to get attention